Japanese idol: Roles and training

 An idol is an entertainer whose appeal centers not only on performance skills but also significantly on emotional accessibility and perceived personal growth.
 Idol careers in Japan typically begin at a young age, with many idols entering the industry through public auditions, local performance circuits, or training programs provided by talent agencies.
 Notably, fans often participate actively in the idols' development process, closely following their progress from novices to skilled performers.
+This style of recruiting and training was pioneered by Johnny Kitagawa, the founder of Johnny & Associates, and has since been used in other pop idol industries such as Korean idols in K-pop.
+The idol industry's structure actively encourages fans to support new idols as earlier favorites mature, perpetuating a cycle of emotional engagement, personal development, and collective identity formation within idol fandom communities.

 Rather than solely focusing on technical proficiency, idol culture emphasizes values such as sincerity, visible effort, and emotional connection between performers and fans.
 Emotional reciprocity and mutual validation form the core of fan-idol relationships, significantly influencing fan behaviors like attending events, purchasing merchandise, and active online interactions.

-Modern idols frequently expand their activities beyond traditional singing and dancing, becoming involved in acting, modeling, and various entertainment fields.
-This multifaceted approach increases their opportunities for admiration and influence, strengthening their overall appeal and creating a versatile professional profile.
-Additionally, idols often utilize blogs and social media to display personal and relatable aspects of their lives, fostering empathy and closeness with their audience.

-In addition to performance skills like singing, dancing, and acting, idols engage in extensive character-building activities intended to foster discipline, self-expression, and resilience.
-These aspects of idol training are seen not only as entry points into entertainment careers but also as meaningful experiences of personal and communal growth within Japanese popular culture.